tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 treatment are marked with a Class Selector (CS) at domain ingress nodes.
 Up to eight classes or Behavior Aggregates (BAs) may be supported for a given Forwarding Equivalence Class (FEC) {{?RFC2475}}.
-To support multiple forwarding treatments over the same slice aggregate, a slice aggregate packet MAY also carry a Diffserv CS to identify the specific Diffserv forwarding treatment to be applied on the traffic belonging to the same slice policy.
+To support multiple forwarding treatments over the same Slice-Flow Aggregate, a Slice-Flow Aggregate packet MAY also carry a Diffserv CS to identify the specific Diffserv forwarding treatment to be applied on the traffic belonging to the same NRP.

 At transit nodes, the CS field carried inside the packets are used to determine the specific PHB that determines the forwarding and scheduling